aws-samples/aws-end-to-end-iot-amplify-demo/README.md

 ![AWS IoT Core Policy](./iot_pictures/IoTCorePolicy.png)
 Note: your region should be formatted the same way it appears in the AWS console (ex. us-west-2).
 However, your Account ID should not include any hyphens or your device will not be able to connect to AWS IoT Core.

-This policy basically allows any resource registered in your account to connect to AWS and subscribe, receive, and publish messages to topics in AWS IoT Core.
-This allows our IoT device to connect because we have registered it as a "thing" in AWS IoT Core.
-It will also allow other services to publish to same topics, as we will see later.
+This policy allows devices with this attached policy to connect to AWS and subscribe, receive, and publish messages to topics in AWS IoT Core.
+This allows our IoT device to connect because we have registered it as a "thing" in AWS IoT Core and attached the above policy.
+It will also allow other services to publish to the same topics, as we will see later.

 16. Click “Create” - you will be redirected to Policies homepage.